 This topic refers to functionality that is not available to accounts on the Quick Base Essential plan.
 If the functionality described here does not match what you're seeing in Quick Base, your account is probably on this plan.

-You may want to copy an application that has relationships with other applications.
-If you are copying a detail application that has cross-application relationships, you have several options.
+You may want to copy an app that has relationships with other applications.
+If you are copying a detail app that has cross-app relationships, you have several options.
 You can:

 Maintain the relationship in the copy